sd17spring/sd17spring.github.io/_toolboxes/machine-learning.md

 it has not been trained on.
-The reason we need these two sets, is that evaluating the performance of the classifier on the data it was trained on may be misleadingly high (since the classifier may be overfitting to the idiosyncracies of that training set).
+The reason we need these two sets, is that evaluating the performance of the classifier on the data it was trained on may be misleadingly high (since the classifier may be overfitting to the idiosyncrasies of that training set).
 Here is some code for splitting the data into two sets, training on one, testing on the other, and then reporting the classification accuracy on the testing set.